 Yes.
-A district must ensure that a child in foster care receives transportation to and from the school of origin in a cost effective manner until disputes are resolved.
+A district must ensure that a child in foster care receives transportation to and from the school of origin in a cost-effective manner until disputes are resolved.

-If a district does not provide transportation to children who are not in foster care, is it required to transport a child in foster care to his or her school of origin?
+If a district does not provide transportation to children who are not in foster care, is it required to transport a child in foster care to their school of origin?

 Yes.
-ESSA requires that districts must ensure that transportation is provided for a child in foster care, regardless of whether the district provides transportation otherwise.
+ESSA requires that districts should ensure that transportation is provided for a child in foster care, regardless of whether the district provides transportation.
 This requirement includes students in foster care who attend public preschools.